zenaro147/NeoGB-Printer/README.md

 - [X] Parse the Output directory too, to return the next image ID
 - [X] Update documetation (wiring, compatible devices, etc)
 - [ ] Add support to PNG instead BMP
+- [ ] Add a message to display the number of images printed
 - [ ] Make a LED Status (Power and Status)
 - [ ] Create the file automatically when the emulator finishes to receive all the data (If possible)
 - [ ] Add some kind of "FTP File Server" to download the images using a PC or Smartphone, without remove the SD card